Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 When to Use What

-• Never reuse AEAD nonce under the same key
+• Never reuse an AEAD nonce under the same key

-• Key exchange must include signatures to prevent man-in-the-middle attacks (MITM)
+• Key exchange must be signed to prevent man-in-the-middle attacks

 Quick Start